8 of the Easiest Things You Can Do to Boost Your Health

 “But I exercise,” you may be thinking.
 Well, sorry, but you’re not off the hook.
 A report published in Annals of Internal Medicine finds that exercising — even up to an hour a day — does not undo the negative health effects of sitting.

 Another study published in the British Journal of Sports Medicine found that for every single hour spent sitting watching TV after age 25, your life expectancy is reduced by 21.8 minutes.
 Time to rethink binge watching?
 Probably not a bad idea.

 While it might not be realistic to quit your (desk) job, you can do things like getting a standing workstation, and mixing in frequent, short sessions of light physical activity (e.g., walking) throughout the day.
 The American Counsel on Exercise suggests taking breaks every 30 to 60 minutes.

 2. Squeeze in Exercise Where You Can

-Even when you’re watching TV at home you can designate commercials a mental cue to get off your butt and fit in a few minutes (usually just 90–120 seconds) of squats, push-ups, or jumping jacks.
+Even when you’re watching TV at home you can designate commercials a mental cue to get off your butt and fit in a few minutes (usually just 90 to 120 seconds) of squats, push-ups, or jumping jacks.
 This will not only help add to your total minutes of exercise each day, but will also help you make better food choices during your TV watching.
-It’s harder to eat the rest of that bag of chips when you’re doing sit-ups
+It’s harder to eat the rest of that bag of chips when you’re doing sit-ups.

 3. Down Some Joe